Lightstreamer/Lightstreamer-kafka-connector/README.md

 Kafka Connector allows the configuration of several routing and mapping strategies, thus enabling the convey of Kafka events streams to a potentially huge amount of devices connected to Lightstreamer with great flexibility.

-The _Data Extraction Language_ is the _ad hoc_ tool provided for in-depth analysis of Kafa records to extract data that can be used for the following:
+The _Data Extraction Language_ is the _ad hoc_ tool provided for in-depth analysis of Kafa records to extract data that can be used for the following purposes:
 - Mapping records to Lightstreamer fields
 - Filtering routing to the designated Lightstreamer items